opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

       ```

 ### <a name="rate_limiter"></a>
 * `rate_limiter`: Processes the events and controls the number of events aggregated per second.
-By default, any events exceeding the configured number of events per second are dropped.
-This behavior can be overwritten with a config option which blocks until the events are allowed.
+By default, the processor blocks if more events than allowed by the configured number of events are received.
+This behavior can be overwritten with a config option which drops any excess events received in a given time period.
     * It supports the following config options
        * `events_per_second`: Number of events allowed per second
-       * `drop_when_exceeds`: indicates if the events should be dropped when more number of events than the number of events allowed per second are received.
-Default value is false.
+       * `when_exceeds`: indicates what action to be taken when more number of events than the number of events allowed per second are received.
+Default value is `block` which means the processor blocks after max number allowed per second are allowed until the next time period.
+Other option is `drop` which drops the excess events received in the time period.
-    * When the following three events arrive with in one second and the `events_per_second` is set 1 and `drop_when_exceeds` set to true
+    * When the following three events arrive with in one second and the `events_per_second` is set 1 and `when_exceeds` set to `drop`
       ```json
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "status": 200 }
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 1000 }